1. VISUAL ARTS MANAGER

 Desirable: Bachelor’s Degree in theater (preferred), performing arts, or arts management field

 Essential: Minimum of 2 years post-graduate experience in arts management and artistic programming.

 Desirable: 3+ years arts management with proven success in volunteer management and theater and performing arts programming.

 - Understanding of performing arts production processes, requirements, and standards

 - A flexible and friendly communication style

-- Willingness to integrate into and serve the Northfield community
+- Willingness to integrate into, and serve the Northfield community

-- Proven ability to work with and appreciate volunteers, the backbone of our non-profit organization.
+- Proven ability to work with and appreciate volunteers, the backbone of our non-profit organization

-- Ability to prioritize tasks
+- Ability to prioritize tasks and delegate appropriately

 - Strong organization and time management skills